zer0def/nginxinc-kubernetes-ingress/docs-web/configuration/global-configuration/command-line-arguments.md

 .. option:: -global-configuration <string>

 	A GlobalConfiguration resource for global configuration of the Ingress Controller.
-If the flag is set, but the Ingress Controller is not able to fetch the corresponding resource from Kubernetes API, the Ingress Controller will fail to start.

 	Format: ``<namespace>/<name>``